chaibourajli/discover_weekly_saver/README.md

 <html>
   <body>
     <h1>Save Your Discover Weekly Spotify Playlist!</h1>
     <p>Are you tired of losing all the songs you discovered on your Discover Weekly playlist on Spotify every Monday?
 Do you wish you could save them automatically to a playlist of your choice?
 Look no further!
-With this Python script, you can easily save your Discover Weekly songs to a new or existing playlist on your Spotify account.</p>
+With this Python script, you can easily save your Discover Weekly songs to a new playlist on your Spotify account.</p>
     <img src="https://user-images.githubusercontent.com/96797193/226316975-708daa0d-6e33-41de-80b3-0e774d634c0c.jpg">
         <h2>How It Works</h2>
     <p>This script uses the Spotify Web API to retrieve your Discover Weekly playlist and all of the songs on it.
-It then checks if a playlist with the specified name already exists on your account.
-If it does, the script will add the new songs to the existing playlist.
-If it doesn't, the script will create a new playlist with the specified name and add the songs to it.</p>
+And then it creates a playlist with the date.</p>
     <h2>Getting Started</h2>
     <ol>
       <li>Create a Spotify Developer account and set up a new app to get your <code>CLIENT_ID</code> and <code>CLIENT_SECRET</code>.</li>